 Due to the world-class research it conducts, BNL generates a wide range of wastes.
 These wastes include materials common to many businesses and industries, such as municipal solid waste (MSW) and non-hazardous construction and demolition (C&D) debris.
-As per Figure 2-2, BNL generated 256 tons of MSW and 196 tons of C&D waste during 2022.
+As per Figure 2-2, BNL generated 268 tons of MSW and 645 tons of C&D waste during 2023.

-The Laboratory's unique scientific activities also generate specialized waste streams that are subject to additional regulation and special handling, including radioactive, hazardous, industrial, and mixed waste.
+To a much smaller degree, the Laboratory's unique scientific activities also generate specialized waste streams that are subject to additional regulation and special handling, including radioactive, hazardous, industrial, and mixed waste.
 BNL's Waste Management Facility (WMF), operated by the EPD, is responsible for collecting, storing, transporting, and managing the disposal of these specialized wastes.
 This facility was designed for handling hazardous, industrial, radioactive, and mixed waste, and is comprised of two staging areas: a facility for hazardous, industrial, and mixed waste in Building 855, regulated by RCRA, and a reclamation building for radioactive material in Building 865.
 The RCRA building is managed under a permit issued by the New York State Department of Environmental Conservation (NYSDEC).

-These buildings are used for short-term storage of waste before it is packaged or consolidatedfor off-site shipment to permitted treatment and disposal facilities.
-Waste can either be generated from routine operations, defined as ongoing industrial and experimental operations, or from non-routine, defined by waste generated by remediation projects, facility decommissioning
+These buildings are used for short-term storage of waste before it is packaged or consolidated for off-site shipment to permitted treatment and disposal facilities.
+Waste can either be generated from routine operations, defined as ongoing industrial and experimental operations, or from non-routine, defined by waste generated by remediation projects, facility decommissioning activities, or one-time events (e.g., lab cleanouts).
+In 2023, BNL generated the following types and quantities of waste from routine operations: